Bolivarian Circles: History

 In January 2002, Bolivarian Circles were reported to have blocked the entrance of the newspaper office El Nacional for over an hour.
 Numerous journalists have been threatened, berated, and abused physically and verbally, particularly by people that identified with the Bolivarian Circles.

 Bolivarian Circles also took part in demonstrations that became violent against the 2002 coup attempt.
 Shortly after the coup attempt in a May 2002 cable from the US Embassy in Caracas, there were concerned reports of members of Bolivarian Circles receiving new motorcycles, Nike brand clothing and that members of the Bolivarian Circles became armed, causing panic in neighborhoods.
 Numbers of Bolivarian Circles also increased significantly that month according to Diosdado Cabello, with number rising from 80,000 to 130,000.

+2007 protests

+On 7 November 2007, masked gunmen riding motorcycles opened fire on students returning from a march in Caracas.
+At the Central University of Venezuela, eight people were injured, including one by gunfire.

+Colectivos

 According to private intelligence agency company Stratfor, Bolivarian Circles were also the parent organization of colectivos in Venezuela.

-Oath

-In 2001, Chávez swore in all official Bolivarian Circles at the first national reunion under the following oath, which was adapted from Bolívar's own oath on the hill of Monte Sacro in 1805: